 Also, the Department offers a "technology specialization by transfer" of up to 24 credit hours from a junior/community college, industrial/engineering technology program.
 These credits may be applied toward the degree requirements of the Industrial or Engineering Technology degree with approval of a departmental advisor and the Department Chair prior to admission to the program.

-Bachelor of Science Major in Manufacturing Engineering (Minimum required: 136-137 semester hours with General Manufacturing Curriculum)
+Bachelor of Science Major in Industrial Engineering (Minimum required: 136 semester hours)